sagitbolat/skyengine_sdl/ideas.md

         * I added a [USER DEFINED] frame-arena, which is a memory arena with a lifetime of a frame.
 Maybe I should move the frame arena to be part of the game_memory struct??
         * On the other hand, I might not need frame arenas all the time, but it seems universally useful.
 Will need to think about it.

-* [V]Exporting of bitmaps.
-Make it work with 32-bit colors instead of 24-bit colors.

 * [?]Also try and make a second coordinate system for objects that appear outside the screen (such as asteroids spawning offscreen).
 * [?]Add a virtual camera module, so that you can specify where in world coordinates your virtual camera is.